Why sustainable schools?

 -

-Providing healthy, safe and equitable learning environments in which all students and staff can thrive.
+Providing healthy, safe and uplifting learning environments in which all students and staff can thrive.

 Schools are where children spend most of their time outside the home.